BALKANS/INDEPENDENT MEDIA

 • Assessment of the local media contexts and local media outlets capacities and needs

-• Setting up and implementing the accelerator program to provide tailored support to selected media outlets
+• Setting up and implementing the accelerator programme to provide tailored support to selected media outlets

-• Accelerator program will be consisted of mentoring and expert support to assist media outlets in articulating their business ideas, validate them and develop into sound, testable and feasible business plans
+• Accelerator programme will be consisted of mentoring and expert support to assist media outlets in articulating their business ideas, validate them and develop into sound, testable and feasible business plans

 • Grant scheme to implement business plans that will lead towards introduction and piloting new revenues streams, and systematic use of tools important for audience measurement for the sake of better operation